-1. Name of Complainant:

-Contact information:

 Student Grade:

 Employee School Office Location:

-2. Nature of Grievance: Please describe the action you believe may be sex discrimin complaints of sexual harassment or sexual violence, in violation of Title IX and identify varticularity any person(s) you believe may be responsible.
-Please attach additional sheets, if n with reasonable
+2. Nature of Grievance: Please describe the action you believe may be sex discrimination, including complaints of sexual harassment or sexual violence, in violation of Title IX and identify with reasonable particularity any person(s) you believe may be responsible.
+Please attach additional sheets, if necessary:

-•

-· ·

 3. When did the actions described above occur?